-Graduate students majoring in Voice Pedagogy and Performance and in Piano Accompanying and Coaching must demonstrate a proficiency equivalent to one year of undergraduate study of both French and German or must show transcript evidence of successful completion (minimum "C" grades) of one year of college study in each of those languages.
-Students may take LL141 and LL142, French I and II and/or LL151 and LL152 German I and II in order to satisfy these requirements.
+Graduate students majoring in Voice Pedagogy and Performance and in Piano Accompanying and Coaching must demonstrate a proficiency equivalent to one year of undergraduate study of two foreign languages chosen from French, Italian and German or must show transcript evidence of successful completion (minimum "C" grades) of one year of college study in two of those languages.
+Students may take LL141 and LL142, LL145 and 146, and/or LL151 and LL152 in order to satisfy these requirements.